cs4241-20a/a3-persistence/README.md

   added some margin around buttons.
 I also made buttons larger so they filled up more of the space they took up.
 This aspect was simultaneously the most difficult and easiest; Bootstrap does most of the heavy lifting automatically, but I found that in cases where I didn't like the default Bootstrap styling, it was surprisingly difficult to figure out which properties to override in order to better fit my idea.
 I ultimately managed to align everything to my satisfaction, but it took me a surprising amount of time to get it just right.
-  * Prox
+  * Proximity
   Proximity was one of the most straightforward design principles to me.
+I tried to deliberately place elements on the page based on where each element made the most sense in terms of conveying pieces of information related to one another.
+For this app, this meant visually grouping elements of distinct recipes with one another and away from other recipes.
 I've worked with Bootstrap in the past and I've gotten in the habit of placing forms as well as anything that displays data inside of a Card element.
 I find that being in a card gives a nice smooth outline and creates a subtle but important separation between different visual elements.
   For instance, on the page where recipes are displayed, each recipe is nicely bordered to clearly indicate where one ends and another begins.
-I